-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 3.0 Appreciation in Creative Arts 3.1 Analysis of Creative Arts works (15 lessons) Concept of appreciation: appropriate behaviour, aesthetic, skills, message communicated, how to give feedback, care of displayed works, Kenya National Anthem; role, values, occasions and number of verses performed Components of a folk song: community of origin Type/occasion, Message, participants and their roles (soloist, instrumentalist, singers), instruments.
-By the end of the Sub Strand, the learner should be able to: a) explain the concept of appreciation in Creative Arts, b) make a portfolio for presenting creative art works, c) showcase own and peers' artworks in a gallery for critique, d) analyse the Kenya National Anthem to foster patriotism, e) describe a Kenyan folk song performance using The learner is guided to: research and brainstorm the concept of appreciation in Creative Arts, collaboratively select and prepare previously created artworks for display, (drawings, painting, photographs, musical instruments, balls, clay slabs,) prepare a working portfolio from locally available resources and decorate by either pasting coloured paper/fabric, present the drawings in the working portfolio folder, What is the importance of analysis in Creative Arts?
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 3.0 Appreciation in Creative Arts 3.1 Analysis of Creative Arts works (15 lessons) • Making a portfolio • Concept of appreciation: appropriate behaviour, aesthetic, skills, message communicated, how to give feedback, care of displayed works, • Kenya National Anthem; role, values, occasions and number of verses performed • Components of a folk song: - community of origin Type/ occasion, Message, - participants and their roles (soloist, instrumentalist, singers), instruments.
+By the end of the Sub Strand, the learner should be able to: a) explain the concept of appreciation in Creative Arts, b) make a portfolio for presenting creative art works, c) analyse the Kenya National Anthem to foster patriotism, d) describe a Kenyan folk song performance using appropriate terminologies, e) participate in games and sports within the school for enjoyment, prepare a working/display portfolio from locally available resources, What is the importance of analysis in Creative Arts?